josswe26/noplast/README.md

 * As a shopper, I want to be able to read product reviews left by other shoppers.

-* As a shopper, I want to be able to sort the revies by date or rating.
+* As a shopper, I want to be able to sort the reviews by date or rating.

 * As a registered shopper, I want to be able to leave product reviews and rate the products.